UNSECURED PROPERTY TAXES

 Unsecured (Personal) Property Taxes are ad-valorem (value based) property taxes that are billed to the owner of record as of January 1 of each year.
 Because the taxes are not secured by real property such as land, these taxes are called “Unsecured.”

-Unsecured (Personal) Property Taxes are taxes on boats, jet skis, aircrafts, business fixtures, business furniture, and business machinery.
+Unsecured (Personal) Property Taxes are taxes on boats, Jet Skis, aircraft, business fixtures, business furniture, and business machinery.

 There are also other types of Unsecured Property Tax Bills:

-An “Escape” Assessment is a correction to a personal property’s assessed value that was not added to the prior year Annual Unsecured Property Tax Bill.
-These “Escape” bills are usually the result of a taxable event that “escaped” the Office of the Assessor.
+An “Escape” Assessment is a correction to a personal property’s assessed value that the Office of the Los Angeles County Assessor did not add to any prior year’s Annual Unsecured Property Tax Bill.
+These “Escape” bills are usually the result of a taxable event that “escaped” the Office of the Los Angeles County Assessor.

 A Supplemental Assessment is a reappraisal of real property due to a change in ownership or new construction.
-A Supplemental Unsecured Property Tax Bill is created after a subsequent change in ownership of the property or completion of new construction.
+An Unsecured Supplemental Property Tax Bill is created when this reappraisal occurs after a subsequent change in ownership.
+The Supplemental Property Tax Bill is billed on the Unsecured Tax Roll because the owner responsible for the property taxes either no longer owns the property or no longer has control of the property.

-Other Assessments are assessments that are by law collected as Secured (Real) Property Taxes, but when defaulted are collected as Unsecured (Personal) Property Taxes (e.g., mobile homes and structural improvements on leased land).
+These are assessments that are, by law, collected as Secured (Real) Property Taxes, but when defaulted are collected as Unsecured (Personal) Property Taxes (e.g., mobile homes and structural improvements on leased land).

-Starting the first day of the second month after the delinquency date, we will also impose an additional $29 Notice of Lien collection cost and penalties of 1.5 percent per month until the taxes are paid in full.
+Starting the first day of the third month after the delinquency date, we will also impose an additional $29 Notice of Lien collection cost and additional penalties of 1.5 percent per month until the taxes are paid in full.

 Furthermore, we may use the following collection methods: